6.8 SPC vs. 6.5 Grendel: Enhancing the AR-15 Platform

 The answer was the 6.8 SPC II.

-The 6.8 SPC II added an additional 0.050” of free bore to the chamber and decreased the barrel twist rate to 1:11.
-This completely solved the pressure issues experienced with the original design.
+The 6.8 SPC II added an additional 0.050” of free bore to the chamber and decreased the barrel twist rate to 1:11”.
+This completely solved the pressure issues exhibited with the original design.
 All current rifles chambered in 6.8 SPC are actually chambered in 6.8 SPC II.

-The 6.8 SPC II offers hunters an excellent intermediate cartridge option for small to medium game, while handloaders love the cartridge for its versatility.
-Capable of firing 85-140 grain bullets, the 6.8 SPC II allows reloaders the ability to load their ammo light for plinking and hot for hunting.
+The 6.8 SPC II offers hunters an excellent intermediate cartridge option for small to medium game, and handloaders love the cartridge for its versatility.
+Capable of firing 85 to 140 grain bullets, the 6.8 SPC II gives reloaders the ability to load their ammo light for plinking and hot for hunting.

-Although most factory loads will be loaded light (due to original 6.8 SPC rifles still in the wild), the 6.8 SPC II sits in the sweet spot between the ubiquitous 0.308” and diminutive 0.224” calibers.
-This offers shooters the power they need for medium game hunting without the increased recoil and heavier firearm (AR-10) associated with the 0.308.
+Although most factory loads are loaded light (due to original 6.8 SPC rifles still in the wild), the 6.8 SPC II sits in the sweet spot between the ubiquitous 0.308” and diminutive 0.224” calibers.
+This offers shooters the power they need for medium game hunting without the increased recoil and heavier firearms associated with the 308.

 Final Shots: 6.5 Grendel vs 6.8 SPC

-The 6.5 Grendel and 6.8 SPC are two intermediate cartridges developed to increase the lethality of the AR-15 platform.
-Both cartridges achieved this goal and have better ballistics than the anemic 5.56 NATO.
+The 6.5 Grendel and 6.8 SPC are two intermediate cartridges developed to increase the lethality of the 5.56 NATO AR-15 platform.
+Both achieved this goal.

-The 6.5 Grendel is a great option for long range target shooting and an extremely capable hunting cartridge.
-Its sleek 6.5mm bullets have incredibly high ballistic coefficients and sectional densities that make the Grendel round a potent long-range shooting threat.
-The one limiting factor to the 6.5 Grendel is its reliance on a longer barrel length of 20 inches or more to achieve its full potential.
+The 6.5 Grendel is a great option for long-range target shooting and an extremely capable hunting cartridge.
+Its sleek 6.5mm bullets have incredibly high ballistic coefficients and sectional densities that make it a potent long-range round.
+The one limiting factor to the 6.5 Grendel is its reliance on a longer barrel of 20” or more to achieve its full potential.

-The 6.8 Remington Special Purpose Cartridge focuses more on terminal performance in a short barreled rifle (SBR) over long range performance.
-Optimized for the M4 carbine with a 16 inch barrel or less, the 6.8 SPC offers shooters a powerful cartridge that has 40% more kinetic energy than the 5.56 NATO within 300 yards in a tight, lightweight package.
-However, the 6.8 is less effective at longer ranges as it hemorrhages energy and velocity as distances over 500 yards.
+The 6.8 Remington Special Purpose Cartridge focuses more on terminal performance in a short barreled rifle (SBR) over long-range performance.
+Optimized for the M4 carbine with a 16” or shorter barrel, the 6.8 SPC offers shooters a powerful cartridge that delivers 40% more kinetic energy than the 5.56 NATO within 300 yards in a tight, lightweight package.
+However, the 6.8 is less effective at longer ranges, as it hemorrhages energy and velocity at distances beyond 500 yards.

 Selecting the right cartridge for your needs primarily centers on what ranges you expect to shoot at.
 For typical hunting ranges of 300 yards or less, the 6.8 SPC has a lot to offer with lower recoil and better terminal ballistics in a shorter rifle.
-However, if you expect to shoot over 300 yards and don’t mind using a longer barrel length, then the 6.5 Grendel offers you a cartridge that can extend your effective range out past 500 yards.
+However, if you expect to shoot over 300 yards and don’t mind using a longer barrel, then the 6.5 Grendel is cartridge that can extend your effective range out past 500 yards.

-Regardless of which cartridge you choose, make sure you stock up on ammunition here at Ammo.com and I’ll see you on the range!
+Regardless of which cartridge you choose, make sure you stock up on ammunition here at Ammo.com.
+If you're shooting high volumes at the range, our bulk AR 15 ammo page has options across multiple AR calibers at volume pricing.
+I'll see you on the range!

 Ammo Comparisons